 Healthy men should just say no to “No Nut November,” an annual, month-long event focused around abstaining from occasional masturbation.
 Although proponents claim that the trend benefits men’s sexual and mental health there is no research or data that suggests abstaining from masturbation or ejaculation improves focus, boosts testosterone, or reduces compulsive behaviors.
-Meanwhile, there is mounting evidence that the “No Fap” movement empowers misogynistic hate groups.
+Meanwhile, there is mounting evidence that the “No Fap” movement that is behind “No Nut November” empowers misogynistic hate groups.

 While some people have attempted to use No Nut November to raise money and awareness for prostate cancer, there is at least some data suggesting that men who ejaculate regularly are at lower risk of prostate cancer.
 Studies have also suggested correlations between ejaculation and improved memory, deeper sleep, improved immune cell function, and decreased inflammation, Prause says.
-Still, the evidence in favor of ejaculation has not stopped No Nut November from spreading the seed of misinformation all over the internet, thanks to online echo chambers like Reddit and 4chan.
+Still, the evidence in favor of ejaculation has not stopped No Nut November from spreading the seed of misinformation all over the internet.
 For instance, proponents of No Nut November often claim that withholding ejaculation increases fertility, despite the fact that studies suggest the opposite.

 “There is no evidence that not orgasming for a month will influence sperm motility factors any differently than abstaining for a few days,” Prause says.
 “Abstaining for years is associated with decreased sperm motility, not better.”